m-j-yates/hurricane/README.md

 ## 📌 Key Insights

-- Identified top 10 hurricanes by wind speed and damage
+- Identified top hurricanes by wind speed and damage
-- Flagged trends in storm intensity over time
 - Built a reusable framework for future storm data analysis

 ---